Blue Scapular of the Immaculate Conception

-The Blue Scapular of the Immaculate Conception (most known as simply Blue Scapular) is a devotional scapular that traces its roots to Venerable Ursula Benincasa, who founded the Roman Catholic religious order of the Theatine Nuns.
+The Blue Scapular of the Immaculate Conception (most known as simply Blue Scapular) is a devotional scapular that traces its roots to Venerable Ursula Benincasa, who founded the Catholic religious order of the Theatine Nuns.
 This scapular must have a blue woollen cloth and on one side bears a symbolization of the mystery of the Immaculate Conception of Our Lady and on the other the name of the Blessed Virgin Mary.

 History

 Ursula Benincasa

 Consecrated by her parents to Virgin Mary's Immaculate Conception, Ursula Benincasa (1547-1618), spent part of her youth and adult life as a hermit in the region of Saint Elmo (Naples).
 In 1583, she founded the Congregation of the Oblates of the Immaculate Conception of the Most Blessed Virgin Mary.
 She also founded the Hermitage of the Contemplative Nuns of the Immaculate Conception.
 The rule of both communities was approved by Pope Gregory XV on April 7, 1623.
 On August 7, 1793, Pope Pius VI recognized the heroic virtues of Ursula, and proclaimed her "Venerable".